 Mostly or entirely vegetarian already?
 Commit to trying some new dishes.
 Explore a new vegetable or grain this coming month, and have some fun with it.

 Here's one of my new favorite vegetable side dishes, which can easily be made vegan.
-You'll need a spiralizer, a sharp knife, and a large sauté pan.
-If you don't have a spiralizer, go click on the below linked photo to check out the one I use (affiliate link).
+You'll need a spiralizer, a sharp knife, a large sauté pan and a juicer.

 Make it Vegan